HarshineeSriram/Image-Content-Filtration/README.md

 ## Modifying the architecture

-As with most transfer-learning based approaches, majority of the layers in the architecture were frozen to facilitate faster training time and to conserve the core weights that were developed in the original MobileNet V1 model.
+As with most transfer-learning based approaches, the majority of the layers in the architecture were frozen to facilitate faster training time and to conserve the core weights that were developed in the original MobileNet V1 model.
 However, it is fairly simple to "unfreeze" the